MileHacker Logo

 Public Transit Systems

-Ankara's the metro consists of several lines, forming the backbone of urban transport.
-A wide network of public buses covers all parts of the city, connecting locations not served by the metro.
+Ankara's the subway consists of several lines, forming the backbone of urban transport.
+An extensive network of public buses covers all parts of the city, connecting locations not served by the metro.
 A smaller cable car line connects Şentepe to Yenimahalle metro station, giving aerial views of the city as commuters travel.

 Bus routes are comprehensive and connect to residential neighborhoods and commercial zones.